For the Love of Basil

 Sweet basil was the first herb I grew in my early gardening days.
 I remember the excitement and love I felt for that tender, little plant.
 At the time, it symbolized a transition – one small step in being more connected to my food and an elevation of my culinary activities.
 Since then, I’ve never had a summer without a basil plant (or three…) and now sow seeds in pots year-round.

-There is no mistaking that sweet, bright, licorice-like aroma and flavor which is so fresh and inviting!
+There is no mistaking that sweet, bright, fresh, green, licorice-like aroma and flavor – inviting that love of basil within so many of us!
 This extremely popular herb is part of the mint family and is used in cuisines across the world.
 According to food historians, its roots trace back over 5,000 years to India, and today is commonly grown in Asia, Morocco, Egypt, France, Italy, other Mediterranean countries, Hungary, and the United States.

 WHY I LIKE IT